GarettMorrison/AutoCode/README.md

 ## ImageConv
 A handful of python scripts to convert images to DXFs designed to be laser engraved.
 Mostly not super useful, but fun.
 It's pretty slow, as I used Python to make it easier to tweak between runs.
-Each run outputs a DXF, an image containing the map of dots, and a file with run details.
+Each run outputs a DXF, an image containing the map of dots, and a file with run details in a folder.

+To set up folders run ./cleanup.
+It will also clean your existing out & dump folders, if already set up.
+To run python scripts, simple run with the name of the desired output as the an argument.
+Save input images under img or in ImageConv.

 ### pointilism.py
 Converts greyscale images into dots.
 Can be tweaked to do a lot to do interesting things, the variables to play with are at the top of the file.
 It's simply a more interesting way of rastering images.